PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 opt-in complete reconciliation dictionary only after the unchanged aggregate guard succeeds.
 The runner result, duplicate positive fan-out accounting, pruning/layout synchronization, and final SiNet boundary are unchanged.

+The immediately preceding absolute-final PReLU owner deliberately prunes unused tensors on every invocation, including zero-rewrite calls.
+Its caller already samples the tensor-table size and reconciles after either a positive rewrite counter or a net tensor reduction.
+Strict characterization preserves that complete guard and requires a stable two-key `_final_prelu_static_shape_stats` value that receives the opt-in complete reconciliation result only inside the guard.
+The following consecutive-Reshape owner remains adjacent.